McTimidation/alarm-clock/psuedo.md

  - can write an alert that matches the text string of Date(), but need to find a way to get input to match Date()
 - input for alarm - needs to be preset so that string can be matched accurately

+- need the string of the time.textContent to omit the 5th, 6th, 7th, and 8th, string characters in order to compare to alarm.value

 // AHA MOMENT! - Declaring this outside of your function will cause your function to reference the time the const is declared